bashar-mithan/Q-share/README.md

 ```
 cd Q-share
 ```
-And the excute the file.
+And then excute the file.
 ```
 python3 build.py
 ```